 Notts County's equality statement can be found here.

 Three points isn't the only priority on matchday.
 Making sure everyone goes home safely is the most important result.

-Following the dreadful Manchester Arena bombing in May, stadium managers from clubs have been briefed by counter-terrorism police.
+Following the dreadful Manchester Arena bombing, stadium managers from clubs have been briefed by counter-terrorism police.